leejoonli/Tax-Estimator/README.md

 ## Known Bugs

 - Currently, the choice the user makes regarding income source does not affect the estimate result.
+- This does not take into consideration the entirety of the tax owed based off income chart on the W4 and will not handle extremely large numbers.
+- If the user inputs an amount larger than the income, the estimate result will be affected (User should input real world values).

 # References